Microsoft Entra Connect: Enabling device writeback

 Device container page provides option of preparing the active directory by using one of the two available options:

 a.
-Provide enterprise administrator credentials: If the enterprise administrator credentials are provided for the forest where devices need to be written back, Azure AD Connect will prepare the forest automatically during the configuration of device writeback.
+Provide enterprise administrator credentials: If the enterprise administrator credentials are provided for the forest where devices need to be written back, Microsoft Entra Connect will prepare the forest automatically during the configuration of device writeback.

 b.
-Download PowerShell script: Azure AD Connect auto-generates a PowerShell script that can prepare the active directory for device writeback.
-In case the enterprise administrator credentials can't be provided in Azure AD Connect, it's suggested to download the PowerShell script.
+Download PowerShell script: Microsoft Entra Connect auto-generates a PowerShell script that can prepare the active directory for device writeback.
+In case the enterprise administrator credentials can't be provided in Microsoft Entra Connect, it's suggested to download the PowerShell script.
 Provide the downloaded PowerShell script CreateDeviceContainer.ps1 to the enterprise administrator of the forest where devices will be written back to.